nick-hill-dev/cts/concise-table-schema-language/README.md

 CTS is a language for describing database schema as concisely as possible.

-This extension enables syntax highlighting for `.cte` files.
+This extension enables syntax highlighting for `.cts` files.

 ## Release Notes